Star Trek homeSkip to main content

 The Enterprise-D's away team located a video log from Galek Sar, the Promellian captain, which praised his courageous crew and relayed that his ship had encountered aceton assimilators hidden among the battle's wreckage by the Menthars.
 The Promellians became stranded here by the power drain and died at their posts.
 When Captain Picard's ship fell into the same trap, Geordi La Forge worked out a solution the Promellians had not employed — initiate a short burst from the impulse engines, take the systems offline, and allow the momentum to carry the ship to safety.
 Once the Enterprise-D was free, Picard ordered Worf to fire on the Promellian battlecruiser in the hope that no one else would get stuck.

 However, this deed did not erase the Promellians from the galaxy's collective memory.
-In the 32nd Century, Captain Burnham and Saru visited a Promellian necropolis on Q'Mau on their journey to track down a clue that Dr. Vellek had left there during the time of the Dominion War ("Under the Twin Moons").
+In the 32nd Century, Captain Burnham and Saru visited a Promellian necropolis on Q'Mau on their journey to track down a clue that Dr. Vellek had left there during the time of the Dominion War ("").
 A peaceful view belied the fact that the Promellians designed the graveyard with self-defense in mind, powering a drone security system with an electromagnetic field.
 Since the Menthars also had a predilection for booby traps, one can wonder whether the Promellians had been inspired by their ancient foes!

 The Tzenkethi